byteflys/android-flow-layout/README.md

 #### 3. Convert View from Data

-you are also enabled to create view from a data set dynamically, but not layout
+you are also enabled to create view from a data set dynamically

 ```kotlin
 val simulated = mutableListOf<String>().apply {